dbt-labs/docs.getdbt.com/website/docs/docs/contributing/oss-expectations.md

 **What if I’m opening an issue in a smaller repository?** We’ve open sourced a number of software projects over the years; not all of them have the same activity or maintenance guarantees as `dbt-core`.
 Check to see if other recent issues have responses, or when the last commit was added to the `main` branch.

 **If my issue is lingering...** Sorry for the delay!
-If your issue still has the `triage` label attached, we’re still aware of it as something that needs a response.
-If it’s been more than two weeks without a response, we’d encourage you to comment, reminding us that you’re awaiting.
+If your issue is in a busier repo and has a `triage` label attached, we’re still aware of it as something that needs a response.
+If it's a smaller repo, or if it’s been more than two weeks without a response, we’d encourage you to comment and tag `@dbt-labs/oss-maintainers`, reminding us that you’re waiting.

 **Automation that can help us:** In many repositories, we use a bot that marks issues as stale if they haven’t had any activity for 180 days.
 This helps us keep our backlog organized and up-to-date.
 We encourage you to comment on older open issues that you’re interested in, to keep them from being marked stale.
 You’re also always welcome to comment on closed issues to say that you’re still interested in the proposal.